luisacicolini/luisacicolini.github.io/src/content/posts/pps-proof.md

 # proving the correctness of a parallel prefix sum circuit

 When working on adding the [popcount circuit](https://luisacicolini.github.io/posts/popcount/) to `bv_decide`, the most complex proof required proving that summing a list of numbers via a parallel prefix sum circuit is equivalent summing them recursively (*sum each element of the list until all have been added*).
+Here is the gist of the proof (thank you [bollu](https://pixel-druid.com/))

 I started with a recursive definition of addition on a list: